-- 23. Management Groups shall be ultimately responsible to the President or their President's nominee for their operation and policies. - 24.
+- 23. Management Groups shall be ultimately responsible to the President or the President's nominee for their operation and policies. - 24.
 Management Groups shall operate within the Union's Constitution, Bye-Laws and Policies. - 25.
 Management Groups shall provide for the co-ordination and development of student activities within their constituent clubs, societies or projects, and within their central activities. - 26.
-A Management Group must have Standing Orders, approved by the Clubs, Societies & Projects Board, that explicitly state its voting membership. - Each Management Group may have associated mini-Management Groups as defined by their standing orders and approved by the Clubs, Societies & Projects Board. - 28.
+A Management Group must have Standing Orders, approved by the Clubs, Societies & Projects Board, that explicitly state its voting membership. - 27.
+Each Management Group may have associated mini-Management Groups as defined by their standing orders and approved by the Clubs, Societies & Projects Board. - 28.
 A Club, Society or Project must have a constitution, approved by its Management Group or Constituent Union's Executive Committee that explicitly states its voting membership. - 29.
-There shall be the following Management Groups: - 29.1.
-Arts - 29.2.
-Community - 29.3.
-Culture
+There shall be the following Management Groups:

-- 29.4.
-Knowledge

-- 29.5.
-Recreation

-- 29.6.
+29.1.
+Arts

+29.2.
+Community29.3.
+Culture29.4.
+Knowledge29.5.
+Recreation29.6.
 Sport